ignc-research/arena-tools/README.md

 >- For now maps can only be converted in bulk, that is all of the **arena_tools** generated maps found in the setup folder will be converted at once.
 >- If you wish to convert a single map or be able to specify the conversion parameters, use textures refer to [LIRS_World_Construction_Tool](https://gitlab.com/LIRS_Projects/LIRS-WCT).

-3. To use the worlds with the arena-rosnav-3d repository, there are additional two steps you need to take:
+3. To use the worlds with the arena-rosnav-3d repository, there are additional steps you need to take:

     __a)__ Navigate to the newly created world file under: `arena-rosnav-3D/simulator_setup/worlds/{NAME_OF_YOUR_MAP}/worlds/{NAME_OF_YOUR_MAP}.world`\
     __b)__ add the following line somewhere between your xml world tags `<world>`: